openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-As in the past years, [Google™s Summer of Code](http://code.google.com/soc/) is going to happen again and we™re currently collecting ideas for [openSUSE](http://www.opensuse.org/en/).
+As in the past years, [Googleâ€™s Summer of Code](http://code.google.com/soc/) is going to happen again and weâ€™re currently collecting ideas for [openSUSE](http://www.opensuse.org/en/).
 So if you want to support your favorite distribution or seek a way to getting involved more deeply, be sure to check out our [GSoC info page](http://en.opensuse.org/openSUSE:GSOC_2011).

-Or, if you want it cross-distro, the awesome [Build Service](http://en.wikipedia.org/wiki/OpenSUSE_Build_Service) always needs some helping hands that are curious on how to expand it™s massive feature set :-) .
-This includes adding support for currently unsupported distros like [Arch Linux](http://www.archlinux.org/) or [Pardus](http://www.pardus.org.tr/eng/) as well as making it™s web user interface more social.
+Or, if you want it cross-distro, the awesome [Build Service](http://en.wikipedia.org/wiki/OpenSUSE_Build_Service) always needs some helping hands that are curious on how to expand itâ€™s massive feature set :-) .
+This includes adding support for currently unsupported distros like [Arch Linux](http://www.archlinux.org/) or [Pardus](http://www.pardus.org.tr/eng/) as well as making itâ€™s web user interface more social.

 Feel free to add you ideas to [our list](http://en.opensuse.org/openSUSE:GSOC_2011_Ideas) and discuss them on our IRC channel (#opensuse-project on FreeNode).

-
+â€